openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _class-access:

--  A name declared inside a class (*class level scope*) is accessible in that class and sometimes, depending on the access modifier, outside the class or by methods of derived classes.
-Access to such names inside the class is qualified with *this* or with a class instance expression for the names of instance entities and by the name of the class for the static ones.
-Outside access is qualified by the expression which value stores a reference to the class instance for the names of instance entities and by the name of the class for the static ones.
+-  A name declared inside a class (*class level scope*) is accessible in the class and sometimes, depending on the access modifier, outside the class, or by means of a derived class.

+   Access to names inside the class is qualified with one of the following:

+   -  *this*;
+   -  Class instance expression for the names of instance entities; or
+   -  Name of the class for static entities.

+   Outside access is qualified with one of the following:

+   -  Expression the value stores;
+   -  Reference to the class instance for the names of instance entities; or
+   -  Name of the class for static entities.

 .. index::
    class level scope